LumenYoung/Notes/content/index.md

 3. [Life](/life) for personal reflections and experiences,
 4. [Notes](/notes) for shorter, more frequent updates capturing my daily explorations and discoveries.

+Additionally, I also write short notes on the interesting paper I read at [Papers](/papers), I hope those knowledge can systematically accumulate, give me insights into the research fields I'm curious at.

 This content structure encompasses everything I might want to share without restricting me to only polished or meticulously crafted pieces.
 In fact, the pursuit of perfection can often drain the joy out of blogging, and I shall definitely avoid this trap.